 Read related: Top 10 Most Annoying Things About Paris

 Ok.
-Had a breath?
+Have you caught your breath?
 Now, rather than getting upset that things aren't exactly as they are at home, enjoy the adventure of being somewhere remarkably different.
 In this age of globalization and corporate sameness, that's a pretty exciting thing.

 Read related: How to Find Unique Gifts From Paris